 The Regulation applies to companies in the financial sector in relation to their publication of their sustainability (ESG) information related to their financial products.

 The purpose of the Regulation is to harmonize financial investment information about sustainability aspects.
-This is so that investors can assess the environmental and social sustainability of investments, and make qualified investment decisions.
+This is so that shareholders can assess the environmental and social sustainability of investments, and make qualified investment decisions.

 Here you can read more about the ESG-regulation itself.